Synagogue Scholar & Author Series

 While Jewish creativity has been reflected primarily in the written text, art and other graphic displays can provide an equally compelling insight into Jewish history.
 What can murals in ancient synagogues, illuminated Sephardic haggadot or nineteenth century German paintings teach us about the Jews who commissioned and created them and the world/s in which they lived?

-Wednesday, january 22, 2025 - stephanie wechsler, MD
+Wednesday, february 19, 2025 (NEW DATE!) - stephanie wechsler, MD

 Clinical Professor, Pediatric Cardiology and Division of Medical Genetics, Emory University School of Medicine